I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_stats.md

 } TCP_OFFLOAD_STATS, *PTCP_OFFLOAD_STATS;
 ````

-## -struct-fields
+## Members

-### -field InSegments
+            `CurrentlyEstablished`

+            The number of TCP connections for which the current state is either ESTABLISHED or CLOSE-WAIT.
+See

+     <i>tcpCurrEstab</i> in RFC 1156.

+            `InErrors`

+            The number of packets received on offloaded TCP connections that contained one or more
+     TCP-specific errors that prevented the offload target from delivering the packets.
+See
+     <i>ifInErrors</i> in RFC 1156.

+            `InSegments`

             The total number of segments received on offloaded TCP connections, including those received in
      error (
      <b>InErrors</b> ).
 This count includes segments received on currently established connections.
 See
      <i>tcpInSegs</i> in RFC 1156.

-### -field OutSegments
+            `OutResets`

+            The number of segments transmitted on offloaded TCP connections with the RST bit set in the TCP
+     header.

+            `OutSegments`

             The total number of segments sent on offloaded TCP connections, including those on current
      connections but excluding those containing only retransmitted octets.
 See
      <i>tcpOutSegs</i> in RFC 1156.

-### -field CurrentlyEstablished

-The number of TCP connections for which the current state is either ESTABLISHED or CLOSE-WAIT.
-See

-     <i>tcpCurrEstab</i> in RFC 1156.

-### -field ResetEstablished
+            `ResetEstablished`

             The number of times that offloaded TCP connections have made a direct transition to the CLOSED
      state from either the ESTABLISHED state or the CLOSE-WAIT state.

-### -field RetransmittedSegments
+            `RetransmittedSegments`

             The total number of segments retransmitted on offloaded TCP connections--that is, the number of
      TCP segments transmitted that contain one or more previously transmitted octets.
 See
      <i>tcpRetransSegs</i> in RFC 1156.

-### -field InErrors

-The number of packets received on offloaded TCP connections that contained one or more
-     TCP-specific errors that prevented the offload target from delivering the packets.
-See
-     <i>ifInErrors</i> in RFC 1156.

-### -field OutResets

-The number of segments transmitted on offloaded TCP connections with the RST bit set in the TCP
-     header.

-## -remarks
+    ## Remarks
         The statistics in the TCP_OFFLOAD_STATS structure pertain only to offloaded TCP connections.
 The
     offload target must not include counts for TCP segments on connections that haven't been offloaded.
 The
     statistics in the TCP_OFFLOAD_STATS structure pertain to a single network interface.